DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/5_aspnetid.md

 ## Inspect the new project
 Open the new project in the editor of your choice, and inspect the generated code.

-Be sure to look at:
+Much of it is the same from the prior quickstarts and templates.
+The following sections will describe some key differences and guide you through migrating configuration from the old IdentityServer Project, including:
 - The project file (*IdentityServerAspNetIdentity.csproj*)
 - Pipeline and service configuration (*HostingExtensions.cs*)
+- Resource and client configuration (Config.cs)
 - Entry point and seed data (*Program.cs* and *SeedData.cs*)
 - Login and logout pages (Pages in *Pages/Account*)

-And migrate configuration from the IdentityServerProject for:
-- Resource and client configuration (Config.cs)

 ### IdentityServerAspNetIdentity.csproj
 Notice the reference to *Duende.IdentityServer.AspNetIdentity*.
 This NuGet